Find out! Which oil is best for cooking?

 If the frying oil temperature is too low, the oil will penetrate deeper into the food, making it greasy and unpleasant.
 Alternatively, it can dehydrate the food if the oil temperature is too high.
 So, choose the right cooking oil if you don't want your fried food to be soggy, dry, or too oily.

-Furthermore, you can enjoy frying foods without the messy cleanup or guesswork of leftover oil.
+Furthermore, you can enjoy deep frying foods without the messy cleanup or guesswork of leftover oil.

 RESPONSE TO COMMONLY ASKED QUESTIONS